-University of San Francisco ensures that the WVPP plan shall be in writing and shall be available and easily accessible to employees, authorized employee representatives, and representatives of Cal/OSHA at all times.
+University of San Francisco ensures that the WVPP plan is in writing and available and easily accessible to employees, authorized employee representatives, and representatives of Cal/OSHA at all times.

 We will provide unobstructed access through the website, which allows an employee to review, print, and email the current version of the written WVPP.
+Additionally, a copy of the Plan is available upon request by contacting humanresources@usfca.edu.